 The bike path narrows near Buiten liede, and the bridge is a small narrow wooden bridge, I carried on down the Oude Notweg passing by a horse stable, crossing under the A9 highway and a few more farms before reaching Halfweg.

-Along the Oude Notweg animals had been let out and run around in the fields or just grazing on spring grass, there was horses, sheeps and longhorns.
+Along the Oude Notweg animals had been let out and run around in the fields or just grazing on spring grass, there was horses, sheep, and longhorns.

 In Halfweg I bike passed the Station Halfweg-Zwanenburg down to the traffic light, where I crossed over the Haarlemmerweg.